-In 2017, we launched Navigation Networks to bring together our workforce (case managers, navigators, care coordinators) to work collaboratively to ensure people in our communities were connected to the right resources at the right time.
-Through this effort, we have compiled county-specific resource and referral lists for our network and clinical partners, available in English and Spanish.
+- We started Navigation Networks to bring together case managers, navigators, care coordinators to work collaboratively to identify available resources.
+Through this effort, we compiled county-specific resource and referral lists for our network and clinical partners, available in English and Spanish.
 The resource and referral lists are updated regularly and have become increasingly valuable to our community partners as we work together to support people in need.